gaehlerm/SoftwareEngineering/README.md

 Finally, there are indeed some cases where you have to plan the software from scratch and focus on optimization.
 But these cases are very rare.
 These are mostly simulation software, games, websites containing a lot of data, or infrastructure code for huge server farms where not only performance but also energy consumption it a major concern.
 If the code can be parallelized, it will become much more complicated as this is an additional complexity when designing data structures and algorithms.
 As a very rough rule of thumb, it takes twice the amount of time to write parallel (or distributed) code compared to linear code, but it can easily be much more than that.
 There is a lot to learn if you want to write high performance code.
 But you won’t be alone.
 You’ll be likely working in a team where every single team member knows way more about parallel programming than I do.

 There are many small things you can do for optimizing your code like manual loop unrolling.
 Keep your hands away!
 The performance gains are negligible.
 And if you are working with a compiled language, the compiler can optimize such things much better than you do.
-Only improve major algorithms.
-Especially those that scale better.
+Only improve major algorithms, they usually take up 90% of the runtime.
+Optimizing the other 10% is usually not worth it.

-Always keep in mind: code that was written with performance in mind, rather than readability, is always very hard to maintain!
+Always keep in mind: code that was written with performance in mind, rather than readability, is always very hard to maintain.
+Due to the complexity of the code, it becomes very hard to understand!

 Part 8: Miscelaneous